awsdocs/amazon-lex-developer-guide/doc_source/howitworks-manage-prompts.md

 Which city would you like to fly to?
 ```

 You can set one or more prompts for each slot using the console\.
 You can also create groups of prompts using the [PutIntent](API_PutIntent.md) operation\.
-For more information, see [Message Groups](#message-groups)\.
+For more information, see [Message GroupsMessage groups ](#message-groups)\.

 ### Responses<a name="msg-prompts-response"></a>

 In the console, use the **Responses** section to build dynamic, engaging conversations for your bot\.
 You can create one or more message groups for a response\.
 At runtime, Amazon Lex builds a response by selecting one message from each message group\.
-For more information about message groups, see [Message Groups](#message-groups)\.
+For more information about message groups, see [Message GroupsMessage groups ](#message-groups)\.

 For example, your first message group could contain different greetings: "Hello," "Hi," and "Greetings\."
 The second message group could contain different forms of introduction: "I am the reservation bot" and "This is the reservation bot\."
 A third message group could communicate the bot's capabilities: "I can help with car rentals and hotel reservations," "You can make car rentals and hotel reservations," and "I can help you rent a car and book a hotel\."